NCT-NEU/Microcredential-Micro4Asia/_sources/README.md

 - Specify format of final exam – written, type of questions?
 - Consider adding prerequisites or preparatory materials?

 >[**Answer:**]() *The course title has been corrected to ensure consistency and accuracy.
 The format of the final exam has been specified as a combination of multiple-choice and short-answer questions to assess both conceptual understanding and problem-solving ability.
-While no formal prerequisites are required, learners are strongly encouraged to complete a basic course in algebra and a basic course in calculus prior to enrolling in this microcredential.*
+While no formal prerequisites are required, learners are strongly encouraged to complete a basic course in algebra and a basic course in calculus prior to enrolling in this Micro-credential.*

 Programming for Data Science

 - “Principles of programming” as prerequisites could be specified

->[**Answer:**]() *Although no formal prerequisites are required, learners are strongly encouraged to have prior knowledge of basic programming (C, C++, Python) and calculus before enrolling in this microcredential.
+>[**Answer:**]() *Although no formal prerequisites are required, learners are strongly encouraged to have prior knowledge of basic programming (C, C++, Python) and calculus before enrolling in this Micro-credential.
 An online preparatory programming course is available for learners who need additional support.*

 Introduction to Data Analysis